 What does this mean?

 - Sole mandate means you give a single estate agency the sole right to market your home for a fixed period of time, known as the mandate period.
 You can extend that by agreement, or swap later to an open mandate, if a buyer hasn’t been found.

 Sole mandate vs open mandate: Which is the better option?

-Each approach has advantages and disadvantages.
+Each approach has advantages.
 Let’s look at sole mandate first:

 Sole mandate benefits

 By trusting an agency with a sole mandate, you’ll most likely get:

 - Strong and dedicated focus from the estate agency in return for the confidence you’ve placed in them to find you that right buyer.

 - Greater investment from your appointed estate agency into their marketing campaign for your property.

 - If you appoint more than one estate agency to market your home there is a chance that they will have the right buyer already on their books That could lead to a quicker sale, but that won’t always be the case.
 If the buyer needs to be found, marketing your property is best to achieve that, and there the sole mandate may have the advantage.